 Plastic & Reconstructive Surgery Patient Stories

 Logan Domalewski's parents sought the expertise of our craniofacial specialists after learning that their infant son required surgery to correct metopic craniosynostosis -- a rare anomaly that affected the shape of his forehead.
-In a five-hour operation, plastic surgeon Russell Reid, MD, PhD and neurosurgeon Sandi Lam, MD, reshaped the frontal bones in Logan’s skull, creating enough room for his brain to grow properly.
+In a five-hour operation, plastic surgeon Russell Reid, MD, PhD, worked with a multidisciplinary team to reshape the frontal bones in Logan’s skull, creating enough room for his brain to grow properly.
 "Logan was pretty much back to normal within a week of surgery," his mom reported.

 When Francesca Belmonte was diagnosed with craniosynostosis, her parents turned to our experts, pediatric neurosurgeon David Frim, MD, PhD, and pediatric plastic surgeon Russell Reid, MD, PhD.
 Our team of specialists skillfully reshaped Francesca's head, allowing room for her brain and head to grow safely.
 Francesca's mom, Jessica, created a video to share her daughter's experience with other families as they prepare their children for surgery.